microsoft/fluentui/ghdocs/TESTING.md

 *Q. Browser methods aren't working.*

 A. Using browser methods like getBoundingClientRect won't work when using enzyme to render a document fragment.
 It's possible to mock this method out if you need, see the `FocusZone` unit tests as an example.
-You can also render the objects inside the actual dom, see [Example Without ReactTestUtils](#basic-example-without-reacttestutils) for more information.

 *Q. My event isn't being triggered.*